Izeaslav Levit

-Iziaslav Elikovich Levit (Russian: Изясла́в Э́ликович Леви́т; Romanian: Izeaslav Elikovici Levit; also Israel Ilyich; April 17, 1922 – February 13, 2021) was a Soviet Moldovan and American historian, and professor.
-He authored numerous works on the history of Bessarabia during Romanian administration and the Eastern Front, as well as on Romanian occupation policies in Transnistria and Bessarabia.
+Iziaslav Elikovich Levit (Russian: Изясла́в Э́ликович Леви́т; Romanian: Izeaslav Elikovici Levit; also Israel Ilyich; April 17, 1922 – February 13, 2021) was a Soviet Moldovan and American historian, researcher and professor.
+He authored numerous works on the history of Bessarabia during Romanian administration and the Eastern Front, as well as on Romanian occupation policies in Transnistria, Bukovina and Bessarabia.
 He was a recipient of the State Prize of the Moldavian SSR (1972).

 Biography

 In 1940, Levit graduated from the Romanian Bogdan Petriceicu Hașdeu Lyceum in Chișinău and entered the Chișinău Pedagogical Institute.
 On 6 July 1941, he was mobilized in the Red Army to build field fortifications east of the Dniester, where his battalion was encircled but managed to escape.
 In October 1941, Bessarabians were withdrawn from the front and sent to the rear; Levit worked at a factory in Astrakhan.
 After the evacuation of the enterprise, he continued his studies at the History Faculty of the Chișinău State Pedagogical Institute (evacuated to Buguruslan).
 After graduating in October 1945, he became a junior researcher at the Institute of History, Economics, Language and Literature of the Moldavian branch of the Academy of Sciences of the USSR (from 1961, the Academy of Sciences of Moldova).

 During the anti-cosmopolitan campaign of 1948 and 1951, he was accused of attempting to whitewash the Romanian occupation authorities in Moldova during World War II.

 In 1958, Levit defended his dissertation for the degree of Candidate of Historical Sciences.
 From 1957 to 1962, he served as academic secretary of the Institute of History of the Academy of Sciences of the Moldavian SSR.
 He became a doctor of history in 1983.

 Between 1962 and 1987, he headed the Department of the History of Southeastern European Countries.
 From 1980 to 1987, he taught modern history at the Chișinău Pedagogical Institute.
 Beginning in 1991, he became chief researcher and head of the Department of Jewish History and Culture (Judaica) at the Institute for National Minorities of the Academy of Sciences of Moldova (later the Institute of Interethnic Relations).